-(40) In the sixth year since a course was accredited or subsequently reviewed by SCU:

-- a. the Course Coordinator will develop a Course Summary Report detailing the findings of the previous annual Course Reports; and - b. the relevant Head of School/College in consultation with School Board will produce a Course Review Submission in accordance with the Course Review Submission.
+- (40) In the sixth year since a course was accredited or subsequently reviewed by SCU: - a. the Course Coordinator will develop a Course Summary Report detailing the findings of the previous annual Course Reports; and - b. the relevant Head of School/College in consultation with School Board will produce a Course Review Submission.
 The Course Summary Report will form part of the Course Review Submission. - (41) When the Head of School/College is compiling the Course Review Submission they must consult with other relevant Schools to ensure that all the issues relevant to double degrees and combined degrees are reviewed.